 - Operational: Operational Dashboard provided short-term information and updated regularly.
 They give a snapshot of the organization's ongoing performance.

 - Analytical: Analytics dashboards track and provide long-term data of the organization to analyses.
 It gives the detailed data to drill down and gain insight, such as it helps to identify trends, compare the data, and make the prediction.
 The information is then used to make decisions.

-To summarize, executive Dashboard provides the visualize representation and make it easy for executives to track multiple data sources in real-time.
+To summarize, executive Dashboard provides the visualize representation and makes it easy for executives to track multiple data sources in real-time.

 Therefore, it is a useful tool to monitor and analyze the performance of an organization in the least amount of time after you connect it to various data sources.
-Executive Dashboard is vital to have for any organization, and there are different types of Dashboards available for your particular need.
+An executive dashboard is vital to have for any organization, and there are different types of Dashboards available for your particular need.